-The battery in question is actually a semiconductor, and it is responsible for maintaining the BIOS, which is a crucial part of any computer being able to boot up or work.
+The battery in question is really a semiconductor, and it is responsible for maintaining the BIOS, which is a crucial part of any computer being able to boot up or work.
 Some users might wonder if all laptops have a CMOS battery.

 It is possible that your laptop doesn’t have such a battery, and you may be wondering how it can function at all without one.

-One of the easiest ways to check and see if a CMOS battery is present is to see if the manufacturer of your laptop put one in that model.
+One of the easiest ways to check and see if a CMOS battery is present is to see if your laptop manufacturer put one in your model.
 This will allow you to check for CMOS batteries without opening the casing.

 This can be a time-consuming process, and any wrong settings to the BIOS itself could cause instability in the system.
-In dire cases, the machine may simply not boot up at all, and you would be left to figure out how to fix this.
+In dire cases, the machine may not boot up at all, and you would be left to figure out how to fix this.

-The CMOS may be acting as a backup to keep the clock going in this case.
+The CMOS may be a backup to keep the clock going in this case.
 If so, there might be less to do or reset if you don’t have a CMOS battery.
 Further, as mentioned, it is less common to find standard CMOS batteries in modern laptop systems.

-This really depends on the computer.
+This depends on the computer.
 Some desktops you use throughout your life may decide that it is okay to boot even without detecting a CMOS battery.
 Others will refuse to boot outright.

 There’s not necessarily a comprehensive list of all makes and models of personal computers that are capable of booting without a CMOS battery present.

 Even if you’re dealing with a system that decides that it will boot without a CMOS battery present, there are still BIOS configurations to consider.
-Think about having to tell your computer how to function, and how to access or run its own hardware, every time you start it up.
+Think about having to tell your computer how to function and how to access or run its own hardware every time you start it up.

 If you’ve done this several times and are confident, it may not take very long to do.
 For most people, this can be a painstaking process that requires a lot of precision to get right.